YashDhasmana/NotificationsApp/README.md

 ### Main Test

 Now as the program was working i set it up on a cloud with the request timings being very apart throught the day.
-It took a lot of time to figure the cloud part ,

 OUTPUT -